fredwu/fredwu.me-v3/src/pages/blog/2013-10-29-on-hiring-trial-week-yay-or-nay.md

 ## One Week is a Major Commitment for the Team

 Given the trial only lasts a week - we better make it count!
-That means one or more current developers need to be assigned to take care of the trial developer - pairing and walking through existing systems, etc. This is assuming we are going to act responsibly, and not simply just direct the trial developers to their desks and ask them to “go for it”.
+That means one or more current developers need to be assigned to take care of the trial developer - pairing and walking through existing systems, etc. This is assuming we are going to act responsibly, and not simply just direct the trial developers to their desks and ask them to "go for it".

 #### Side Effects